 Return to sports

-We know from different literature that the rehabilitation schedule should not be based on time but on clear criteria.
-These criteria have to be met before moving on to the next phase of the rehabilitation process.
-After about 12 weeks, the first real test moment will take place where important pillars such as pain, swelling and range of motion will be checked.
+We know from various literature that the rehabilitation schedule should no longer be based on time but on clear criteria.
+These criteria must be met before moving on to the next phase of the rehabilitation process.
+After about 12 weeks comes the first real test moment where important pillars such as pain, swelling and range of motion are checked.
 It is also time for some physical tests.
-When these tests are passed you can safely start running.
-We do not want you to get more complaints or take irresponsible risks during your rehabilitation.
+When these tests are passed, it is safe to start running.
+After all, we don't want you to develop more symptoms or take irresponsible risks during your rehabilitation.

 Return to play: you have arrived at the final phase of your rehabilitation.
-We know that about one third of all athletes do not return to their original sport level within 2 years after surgery.
-In elite athletes, the percentage that does return to original level is significantly higher, namely 83%.
-A good last phase of rehabilitation is crucial!
-It is still unclear how to determine when someone can make his return.
-But a clear test protocol to get insight about this is advisable.
-This means that there is no pain/anxiety/feeling of instability during his or her sport activities.
+We know that about a third of all athletes do not return to their original level of sport within 2 years after surgery.
+In elite athletes, the percentage that does return to original level is significantly higher at 83%.
+A good final phase of rehabilitation is crucial!
+It is still unclear how to determine when someone can make their return.
+But a clear testing protocol to gain insight into this is recommended.
+This includes no pain/anxiety/feeling of instability during his or her sports activities.
 Force difference between both legs should be minimal and there should be a good quality of movement.
 Fysio Fitaal uses a test protocol developed with the help of the latest technological developments.
-This allows us to give a clear picture of whether you are ready to return or if different factors such as strength, coordination or stability still need to be worked on.
+This allows us to paint a clear picture of whether you are ready for your comeback or whether various factors such as strength, coordination or stability still need to be worked on.